-Vcent_DQ(pin avg) is defined as the midpoint between the largest VREFDQ voltage level and the smallest VREFDQ voltage level across all DQ pins for a given DRAM.
-Each DQ pin's VREFDQ is defined by the center, i.e. widest opening, of the cumulative data input eye as depicted in below.
-This means a DRAM's level variation is accounted for within the DRAM Rx mask.
-The DRAM VREFDQ level will be set by the system to account for Ron and ODT settings.
+Vcent_DQ(midpoint) is defined as the midpoint between the largest Vref_DQ voltage level and the smallest Vref_DQ voltage level across all DQ pins for a given DDR4 DRAM component.
+Each DQ pin Vref level is defined by the center, i.e., widest opening, of the cumulative data input eye as depicted in the figure above.
+This clarifies that any DDR4 DRAM component level variation must be accounted for within the DDR4 DRAM Rx mask.
+The component level Vref will be set by the system to account for Ron and ODT settings.